 She started out as a Teacher of English and Art in the West Midlands, working in some very tough schools in hard-hit areas.
 Some of the teenagers in her class wrote about their lives and handed them in as essays, and stay back after school to talk through problems unfolding at home.
 These problems sometimes became too much for them, and existing in the classroom setting was almost unmanageable.
 It was this that made her realise that she wanted to help young people through their time at school.

 In 2001, she swapped her teaching career to work specifically with children who were experiencing emotional and behavioural issues.
 She worked for West Berkshire Council in Children's Services, visiting schools and working on a 1-2-1 with pupils who were on the verge of exclusion.
 She deputised at a Pupil Referral Unit, and later on, worked in Secondary Behaviour Support, as part of a team alongside Educational Psychologists, Educational Welfare Officers and CAMHS.
 She specialised in children with Anxiety.

-When not offering solution focused therapy to children and adolescents, Gerry gives talks on Anxiety in children for school staff and offers support groups for ELSAs, SENCOs, HLTAs.
+Gerry gives talks on Anxiety in Children and Teenagers for school staff and offers support groups for ELSAs, SENCOs, HLTAs and to parents.
+She also offers behaviour support groups for school staff to discuss pupils who present challenging behaviour in schools.
 During these group times, staff can discuss strategies and methods they have used to help support children in their care.

 She has written the following reports: 'Year 6 transition from Primary to Secondary School in West Berkshire' and the 'Provision of Vulnerable Pupils in Education; Service use and Emerging Trends'.

-She continues to maintain a passion for learning and teaching.
+She continues to maintain a passion for teaching and is a life-long learner.